 I think most of the other kids got a better superpower than I did.
 Really.
 Even if you’d consider that some of their powers weren’t as powerful as mine.
 I still think they got a better deal.
 At least they know what to do with their powers.
 They don’t have to feel the kind insecurity I do, or wonder how they’ll fit on the team.
 I’m still trying to find my place, but for most of them, it’s obvious.
-If you’re the boy with super strength, you take on the heavy lifting for the team.
+If you’re the boy with super strength, like Ballistic, you take on the heavy lifting for the team.
 See?
 Easy.
 You’ve got no doubt about how to react in any given situation.
 Just be strong.
 You aren’t plagued with doubts in critical situations.
 Like I am right now.

 If you’re the girl with a telepathic brain, like Sagacious, you keep the team in communication with each other telepathically and read the minds of our enemies.
 Okay.
 No problem figuring out your place on the team there.